1202kbs/Understanding-NN/README.md

 ## 3 Gradient Based Methods

-In this section, we explore various types of gradient-based visualization methods.
+In this section, we explore various types of gradient-based visualization methods such as Deconvolution, Backpropagation, and Guided Backpropagation.

 ### 3.1 Deconvolution